HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Introduction

-Despite these advancements, current LoRA based zs-DST methods face limitations.
-Data augmentation and prompt engineering approaches manipulate external data or rely on shallow input adjustments, which may not adequately cover a broad range of slot types or capture the nuanced complexities of dynamic dialog contexts.
-Similarly, PEFT methods rely on shallow input adjustments or local parameter modifications, which limits their adaptability to complex and dynamic dialog contexts.
-Specifically, a single LoRA projects features from different tasks in the same low-dimensional space.
-This can lead to intertask interference, hindering knowledge separation and limiting multitask adaptability.
-Although Multi-LoRA designs like DualLoRA \cite{luo2024zero}, CoLA \cite{zhou2025cola}, HydraLoRA \cite{tian2024hydralora} and MTL-LoRA \cite{yang2025mtl} have attempted to mitigate these issues by introducing multipath adapters or exploring adaptive cross-task collaboration, limitations persist in practical applications.
-These limitations stem largely from a structural mismatch between dynamic dialog contexts and static prompts (as illustrated in Fig.\ref{fig:motivation}), manifesting itself in three critical research challenges: (RQ1) Rigid hierarchical designs hinder effective cross-layer weight sharing, limiting fine-grained semantic alignment in deeper layers.
-(RQ2) A single adaptation matrix conflates domain-agnostic and domain-specific signals, causing semantic confusion between domains.
-(RQ3) The use of random initialization for LoRA parameters can distort pre-trained knowledge and exacerbate catastrophic forgetting.
+These limitations stem from a structural mismatch between dynamic dialog contexts and static prompts as illustrated in Fig.~\ref{fig:motivation}, which manifests in three critical research questions: \textbf{(RQ1)} Rigid hierarchical designs hinder effective cross-layer weight sharing, limiting fine-grained semantic alignment in deeper layers. \textbf{(RQ2)} A single adaptation matrix conflates domain-agnostic and domain specific signals, causing semantic confusion between domains. \textbf{(RQ3)} The use of random initialization for LoRA parameters can distort pre-trained knowledge and exacerbate catastrophic forgetting.